Simulations of Ellipsoidal Primordial Black Hole Formation: Numerical method and procedure

 \section{Numerical method and procedure}

-We perform numerical simulations following the BSSN formalism~\cite{PhysRevD.52.5428,Baumgarte:1998te} decomposing the spacetime metric into the following 3+1 form:
+We perform numerical simulations following the Baumgarte–Shapiro–Shibata–Nakamura (BSSN) formalism~\cite{PhysRevD.52.5428,Baumgarte:1998te} decomposing the spacetime metric into the following 3+1 form:

-where $\alpha$ is the lapse function, $\beta^{i}$ is the shift-vector, $\tilde{\gamma}_{ij}$ is the conformal metric whose determinant is given by that of the flat reference metric, $\tilde\psi$ is the spatial conformal factor, which at super-horizon scales is $\tilde{\psi}=a^{1/2}\Psi = a^{1/2}\exp(-\zeta/2)$ with $a$ being the scale factor of the FLRW background.
+where $\alpha$ is the lapse function, $\beta^{i}$ is the shift vector, $\tilde{\gamma}_{ij}$ is the conformal metric whose determinant is given by that of the flat reference metric, and $\tilde\psi$ is the spatial conformal factor, which at super-horizon scales is $\tilde{\psi}=a^{1/2}\Psi = a^{1/2}\exp(-\zeta/2)$ with $a$ being the scale factor of the Friedmann-Lema\^itre-Robertson-Walker (FLRW) background.
 All these variables are functions of $t$ and $\vec x$.
 The time evolution of these variables at super-horizon scales has been analytically investigated in Ref.~\cite{Harada:2015yda}.
 The energy momentum-tensor is given by the following perfect fluid form:

 where $u^\mu$, $P$, and $\rho$ are the fluid 4-velocity, the pressure and the energy density, respectively.
 The equation of state is assumed to be the liner relationship $P=w \rho$ with a constant parameter $w$.
 For a later convenience, we define the fluid velocity relative to the Eulerian observer as